Minoan snake goddess figurines: Interpretations

 Emily Bonney regards the figures as reflective of Syrian religion which had a brief impact on Crete, when "the elites at Knossos emulated Syrian iconography as an assertion of their access to exotic knowledge and control of trade."

 The figurines are probably (according to Burkert) related to the Paleolithic traditions regarding women and domesticity.
 The figurines have also been interpreted as showing a mistress of animals-type goddess and as a precursor to Athena Parthenos, who is also associated with snakes.

 The serpent is often symbolically associated with the renewal of life because it sheds its skin periodically.
 A similar belief existed in the ancient Mesopotamians and Semites, and appears also in Hindu mythology.
-The Pelasgian myth of creation refers to snakes as the reborn dead.
 However, Martin P. Nilsson noticed that in the Minoan religion the snake was the protector of the house, as it later appears also in Greek religion.
 Within the Greek Dionysiac cult it signified wisdom and was the symbol of fertility.

 Barry Powell suggested that the "snake goddess" reduced in legend into a folklore heroine was Ariadne (whose name might mean "utterly pure" or "the very holy one"), who is often depicted surrounded by Maenads and satyrs.
 Hans Georg Wunderlich related the snake goddess with the Phoenician Astarte (virgin daughter).
 She was the goddess of fertility and sexuality and her worship was connected with an orgiastic cult.
 Her temples were decorated with serpentine motifs.
 In a related Greek myth Europa, who is sometimes identified with Astarte in ancient sources, was a Phoenician princess whom Zeus abducted and carried to Crete.
 Evans tentatively linked the snake goddess with the Egyptian snake goddess Wadjet but did not pursue this connection.
 Statuettes similar to the "snake goddess" type identified as "priest of Wadjet" and "magician" were found in Egypt.

 While the statuette's true function is somewhat unclear, her exposed and amplified breasts suggest that she is probably some sort of fertility figure.
 The figurines may illustrate the fashion of dress of Minoan women, however, it is also possible that bared breasts represented a sign of mourning.
 Homer gives a literary description of this kind of mourning, and this was also observed by Herodotus among Egyptian women.

 The snake goddess's Minoan name may be related with A-sa-sa-ra, a possible interpretation of inscriptions found in Linear A texts.
 Although Linear A is not yet deciphered, Palmer relates tentatively the inscription a-sa-sa-ra-me which seems to have accompanied goddesses, with the Hittite išhaššara, which means "mistress".

+Emily Bonney argues that the goddess is not holding the snakes at all, and thus could not be seen as a "Snake Goddess".
+Instead, "she stands with arms raised, holding either end of what appears to be a long cord that hangs nearly to her feet".
+This fits well with the Syrian iconographic tradition of similar images as in the Figure 10 of her article.
+Citing Nanno Marinatos, she argues that these images were meant to represent the goddess opening her skirt to display her sexuality.